Heatblur-Simulations/f-4e-manual/src/cockpit/wso/stick_seat.md

 For landing, it is advisable to put the seat in the most upward position for better visibility.

-Operation of the motor must be limited to 30 seconds within 10 minutes to prevent it from overheating and breaking.
+The operation of the motor must be limited to 30 seconds within 10 minutes to prevent it from overheating and breaking.